PolyhedralDev/TerraWiki/pages/Noise.md

 #### Demonstration

-Let's begin with a demonstration which will display the most basic process of 'creating' noise.
+Let's begin with a demonstration displaying the most basic process of 'creating' noise.
 We will use a theoretical implementation of a noise function called [*white noise*](https://en.wikipedia.org/wiki/White_noise), and generate some values with it.
 Explaining how exactly our *white noise* function creates these values is outside the scope of this guide, however is not essential in understanding the general idea.

  We will perform a couple samples with our function, using numbers 1 - 10 as an input, and record the outputs as both a number and a shade from black to white (where -1 is black, and 1 is white).
 We will also round the output to one decimal place for simplicity. *(Typical outputs will produce decimals with **much higher** precision than just one decimal place!)*